- Required by the FAA to operate a "complex aircraft"

 - Required by the FAA to complete a CFI Certificate

-- Accomplished in our aerobatic Super Decathlon by our Chief Flight Instructor
+- Accomplished in our aerobatic, tailwheel Super Decathlon by Aryan, AJ, or our Assistant Chief Flight Instructor, Daniel Collier

 - Required by the FAA to fly a tailwheel airplane

-- Accomplished in our aerobatic, tailwheel Super Decathlon by our Chief Flight Instructor
+- Accomplished in our aerobatic, tailwheel Super Decathlon by Aryan, AJ, or our Assistant Chief Flight Instructor, Daniel Collier